 And so, it might appear, Jim Perrin perpetuates his own myth…

 We think it is a ‘story’; as is his ‘story’ of his Welsh grandfather having been killed in the first World War. (‘…from the ‘Great War’ in which my father’s father had died.’)
 He was as English as the other and he died, long after that war was over, in 1945.
-(Jim Perrin’s ‘other’ English grandfather died in 1964.)
-Incidentally, they were both born, and lived, and died… in England; as is his ‘story’ of his ‘Welsh descent’, ref. the preceding bracketed note; and as is his much-publicized (until recently) ‘story’ of his own imminent demise from ‘Terminal Lung Cancer.’
+(Jim Perrin’s other English grandfather died in 1964.)
+Incidentally, they were both born, and lived, and died… in England; as is his ‘story’ of his ‘Welsh descent’, ref. the preceding bracketed note; and as is his much-publicised (until recently) ‘story’ of his own imminent demise from ‘Terminal Lung Cancer.’

 * * * * *